jamulussoftware/jamuluswebsite/wiki/en/en-Server-Win-Mac.md

 1. Type in the name, city and country so that other users can easily identify you.

 1. Specify a music genre.
-This will make your server appear in the relevant server list for clients (see more [details on Central Servers](Central-Servers)).
+This will make your server appear in the relevant server list for clients (see more [details on Directory Servers](Directory-Servers)).

 _The Chat Welcome Message appears to all users when they join the server (the chat window will open automatically for them)._